daso20/planetary-system-database/README.md

 - planets-cli: command to interact with planets

 ## Deployment
 The Python modules specified in the _requirements.txt_ file need to be installed into the working environment in order to run the scripts.
-This requires to install previously the dependencies for **psycopg2**.
-This dependes on the Linux version the project will be deployed.
+This requires to previously install the dependencies for **psycopg2**.
+This depends on the Linux flavor the project will be deployed on.
 For example:
 - For **Ubuntu/Debian**:
 ```
 sudo apt-get update